-“You’re the Lazarus Project’s director, right?"
+“You’re the Lazarus Project’s director, aren’t you?”
+Shepard asked.

-“What does Cerberus want from me?" he pressed.
+“What does Cerberus want from me?”

-“Maybe you should ask the Illusive Man when you meet him.
-He poured virtually unlimited resources into Lazarus.
-Obviously, he has some kind of plan for you," she stated.
+“Maybe you should ask the Illusive Man when you meet him,” she said.
+“He poured virtually unlimited resources into Lazarus.
+Obviously, he has some kind of plan for you.”

 “Another Cerberus facility.
-The Illusive Man is waiting for you there,” she replied shortly and offering nothing more.
+The Illusive Man is waiting for you there,” she replied shortly.

 “I just think it’s convenient that you show up as we’re leaving.
 Where were you during the attack?” he asked, keeping his eyes on her.

 She didn’t even flinch.
 “Besides trying to save your life?” she rhetorically asked.
 Shepard didn’t twitch at her remark.
 “Wilson sent an army of mechs to take me out.
 I got here as soon as I could.”
 She broke eye contact with him to look down at Wilson’s corpse.
 “Too soon, if you ask Wilson,” she added as she kicked Wilson’s boot with her own.

 “What about the rest of the people on the station?”